 Many neighborhoods in Austin can battle for the best area for live entertainment and live music venues.
 While each stay in Austin is different, there isn’t anything quite like the Red River Cultural District.

 The eleven-block stretch in downtown Austin, between 4th and 15th streets, is known as the Live Musical Capital of Austin.
-Maintaining its rough and tough rock exterior as Austin’s music scene, the district is a place where tourists can not only see music but comedy and entertainment acts across all genres.
+Maintaining its rough and tough rock exterior as Austin’s music scene, the district is a place where tourists can see music, comedy, and entertainment acts across all genres.

-Although known for its combination of live music and food, the Red River Cultural District does offer a glimpse of Texas history with the German-Heritage Society, a non-profit organization that shares the history of German Texans.
+Although known for its combination of live music and food, the Red River Cultural District does offer a glimpse of Texas history with the German-Heritage Society.
+This non-profit organization shares the history of German Texans.
 Whatever the vibe, the Red River Cultural District is the coolest neighborhood to stay in Austin, Texas.
 What are the coolest spots in Red River?
 We think the following places are worth checking out:

 - Cheer Up Charlie